-Embryonic stem cells are cells that can give rise to all of the tissues types that form the human body.
-These stem cells are supporting research into new drugs, being explored for disease reversal, and being utilized to create healthy new tissue to heal injuries.
+Embryonic stem cells are cells that can give rise to all of the tissues types that form a human being.
+These stem cells are being used in drug development, toxicology testing, and disease reversal, as well as to grow healthy new tissue to heal injuries.

 In this article: